johnie/johnie.se-old/README.md

 ##Hello there!

 Welcome to the heart of my website.
 Fairly recently, my site and I went through a somewhat philosophical change, opting for speed over much else on the backend, and for inspirational design over personal taste.
-(Of course, the editorial design only goes as far as my personal taste – and writing style – allow.)

 ### For whom is this repo for?